wp-plugins/si-contact-form/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 2.5.0 =
+- (05 Apr 2010) - Added setting to add optional drop down list for email subject.
+- Added setting to make chaptcha image smaller.
+- Added settings to increase number of forms and have more extra fields (editing code is no longer needed).
+- Fixed so multiple forms can be on the same page.
+- Added editable text label setting for (* denotes required field).
+- Added more style settings in Advanced Options.
+You can use inline css, or add a class property to be used by your own stylsheet.
+Acceptable Examples:
+text-align:left; color:#000000; background-color:#CCCCCC;
+style="text-align:left; color:#000000; background-color:#CCCCCC;"
+class="input".
+- Split code into 4 smaller files for better performance.
+- Other bug fixes.

 = 2.0.2 =
 - (16 Mar 2010) - Added radio and select configuration error checking.
 Fix display of radio input fields to be on separate lines.